How to use colour on skirting board & architrave

 This technique provides both further layers of colour with a limited contrast, but one that also maintains similarities with you original colour.
 This can be very effective method of introducing a new colour while still maintaining a balanced colour palate.
 Decoration can then be used to provide greater contrasts if necessary.

-In the example below the grey coloured skirting is a slightly different shade to that of the kitchen units but shares a tone with most of the colours in the room, while the wine rack is a totally different colour, but maintains a similar tone.
+In the Paper Mulberry example shown here, grey coloured skirting is a slightly different shade to that of the kitchen units but shares a tone with most of the colours in the room, while the wine rack is a totally different colour, but maintains a similar tone.

 Image Credit: The Paper Mulberry

-Recreate this look with Square skirting board and Torus Small architrave
+Recreate this new colour look with Square skirting board and Torus Small architrave

 This guide should have given you some good ideas about how to select the right colour for your skirting boards, but Dulux and Farrow and Ball also offer great guides on how to create a colour scheme for your interior should you need more help.